Power diagrams and Morse Theory: From Morse poset to a discrete vector field

-We conclude that the complement of the Morse poset can be divided into separate parts $\Up(\alpha)$, for all $\alpha$ not active for the ``Up''-reason.
-Each of these parts cones represents what Matveev calls a polyhedral collapse in \cite{MR1997069}.
-To show that we indeed get a discrete vectorfield we need to prove one more thing: there should be no closed $V$-path.
+We conclude that the complement of the Morse poset can be divided into separate parts $\Up(\alpha)$, for all up-cells $\alpha$ and on each $\Up(\alpha)$ we have defined a discrete vector field without closed V-paths.
+This defines a discrete vector field on $\Del(P_1,\cdots,P_N)$ by ``no-arrow'' extension on the Morse poset.
+To show that we indeed get a discrete Morse function we need to prove one more thing: there should be no global closed $V$-path.